Chair (2022-2023)

 Email: chairelect.cpastudentsection@gmail.com

-Melissa Lazo is a first-year PhD student in the School and Applied Child Psychology program at the University of British Columbia in Vancouver, BC.
-Her research interests include the factors associated with school success among students with autism spectrum disorder (ASD) and the sex-related differences in ASD.
-Her master’s thesis investigated teachers’ perspectives on the student-teacher relationship with female students with ASD.
-She is currently working as a psychometrist at the North Shore Stress & Anxiety Clinic.
-In the past, she has worked as a graduate student ambassador and school psychology program student representative, as well as a one-on-one instructor for students with specific learning disabilities.
-Prior to her graduate studies, Melissa worked as a full-time behavioural therapist for young children with ASD.
+Melissa Lazo is a second-year PhD student in the School and Applied Child Psychology program at the University of British Columbia in Vancouver, BC.
+Her doctoral research looks at the factors associated with school success and well-being among students with autism spectrum disorder (ASD).
+Her Master’s thesis investigated the relationship quality between elementary school teachers and female students with ASD, as well as the associated factors.
+Melissa is currently working as a student clinician conducting psychoeducational and neuropsychological assessments for children, adolescents, and adults with head trauma, learning disorders, intellectual disabilities and other social- emotional difficulties.
+She is also a practicum student at ABLE Clinic where she provides counselling services and conducts psychoeducational and autism assessments to children and adolescents.
 In her free time, Melissa enjoys travelling, hiking, dancing, and spending time with her friends and family.

 Nicole Lento